-Sadly, that did slowly go away and more sites started to look like each other.
+Sadly, that faded away.
+More and more sites started to look like each other.
 Mobile apps did a similar trend.
 Recently, you'd be hard pressed to find an app that was unique and looked different.
 There are some few ones: notably Discord, TunnelBear, and Windscribe all have very different designs from the vast majority of apps of: bottom bar, side menu, content in the centre.
 There's nothing wrong with that layout, but that's the only layout there really is.
-There's no added personality to show that this app is different from the others apart from an accent colour.
+There's no added personality to show that an app is different from the others apart from an accent colour.

-Mobile apps have started to follow a bit of a trend from desktop: non-native code.
+Mobile apps have started to follow a trend from desktop: non-native code.
 On desktop, a lot of your favourite or most used apps like Spotify and Steam run off of web technologies for the most part.
 This isn't necessarily a terrible thing in the case of Steam.
 It makes it easier for them to give you one central place to buy games and communicate with friends, as well as let you have a mini web browser in the Steam overlay.
 However, when you look at Spotify, it uses a tool called Electron known for essentially taking your web apps and making them into EXEs.
-On the surface, it's a little woopity-doo, but when you realise that Electron is basically just another Chrome instance (not window or tab), that you start to realise that all of a sudden apps become much slower and have far more restricting limits than before.
+On the surface, it's a little woopity-doo, but when you realise that Electron is basically just another Chrome instance (not window or tab), then it clicks.
+These apps are much slower and have far more restricting limits than before.

 Edit: A lot of proofreading and improvements to clarity.